Get to know Amy…

 Have you ever felt that your personal expectations have limited your creativity?
 If so, how have you dealt with this?

 YES!
 My internal editor is loud and obnoxious.
-Actually, I’m pretty sure there’s more than one of them, kinda like those 2 old men on the Muppets that sit in the balcony and heckle Fozzie Bear.
+Actually, I’m pretty sure there’s more than one of them, kinda like those two old men on the Muppets that sit in the balcony and heckle Fozzie Bear.
 (Fun fact: did you know their names are Statler and Waldorf?)
 I have to try to silence these critics when I’m writing a first draft, otherwise the words would never make it to the paper.

 Who do you consider a literary genius?